Scalable AI-assisted Workflow Management for Detector Design Optimization Using Distributed Computing: Introduction

 Detector design represents a particularly demanding application domain, characterized by high-dimensional parameter spaces, complex constraints, and competing optimization objectives.
 Performance metrics such as spatial and momentum resolution, particle identification efficiency, and geometric acceptance must be evaluated through computationally intensive simulations, making exhaustive parameter exploration infeasible.
 Recent advances in machine learning, particularly multi-objective Bayesian optimization, offer powerful strategies for exploring these high-dimensional design spaces efficiently.
 However, integrating ML-driven optimization with distributed computing infrastructures remains a significant challenge, especially when coordinating large numbers of simulation and reconstruction tasks.

 We present a scalable framework developed within the AI-assisted Detector Design for the Electron–Ion Collider (AID(2)E) project~\cite{aid2e, Diefenthaler_2024}.
 The AID(2)E framework is structured around three key components: flexible detector configurations, AI-driven optimization, and adaptable execution backends.
-The detector configuration layer is designed to be extensible, supporting a wide range of use cases—from specific systems such as dRICH and BIC to more general detector design problems.
+The detector configuration layer is designed to be extensible, supporting a wide range of use cases—from specific detector systems such as the dual-radiator Ring Imaging Cherenkov (dRICH) and Barrel Imaging Calorimeter (BIC) to more general detector design problems.
 On top of this, AID(2)E explores multiple AI-driven optimization strategies, including multi-objective Bayesian optimization (MOBO) and multi-objective genetic optimization (MOGO), to efficiently navigate high-dimensional design spaces and balance competing objectives.

 To support diverse computational environments, the framework integrates multiple execution backends.
 A local \texttt{joblib}-based runner enables rapid prototyping on a single machine, while a SLURM-based runner supports scalable execution on clusters and high-performance computing systems.
 For large-scale, geographically distributed workloads, a PanDA-based runner integrates with the iDDS workflow orchestrator to coordinate execution across heterogeneous resources.
 This multi-runner design enables seamless portability of workflows across local, HPC, and distributed infrastructures.